“Are you ready to order, sir?”

 “You know him?”

 Aleksir blinked.
 How many enemies did this guy have?
+And was that distaste Aleksir heard in his voice, or regret?

 “What’s Unity going to do?”
 Egil asked.
 He spoke slowly, like he didn’t want to finish the sentence if finishing meant he’d get an answer.